stretch-98033/raspberrypi-scripts/README.md

 Fan Speed: 2510 RPM
 ```

+The sidebar text intentionally stays compact.

+Detailed sensor labels and paths remain available in the tooltip.

+---

+# Fan Detection

-Fan speed is discovered dynamically from Linux hwmon paths, so future fans should be picked up automatically if Raspberry Pi OS exposes them under:
+Fan speed is discovered dynamically from Linux hwmon paths.

+Compatible fan sensors exposed through hwmon should be detected automatically if Raspberry Pi OS exposes them under:

 ```text
 /sys/class/hwmon/hwmon*/fan*_input
 ```

+This should support:

-This should support the Raspberry Pi PWM fan and may support PoE / PoE+ HAT fans if the OS exposes their fan RPM through hwmon.
+- Raspberry Pi PWM fan
+- Some PoE / PoE+ HAT fans

-## How it works
+- Other compatible hwmon-exposed fan devices

+---

+# Architecture

 This customization has three parts:

-1. A local script reads hardware status from `/sys`.
+1. A local shell script reads hardware status from `/sys`
-2. A systemd timer refreshes a JSON file every few seconds.
+2. A systemd timer refreshes a JSON file every few seconds
-3. The Pi-hole sidebar JavaScript reads that JSON file and updates the display without a page refresh.
+3. Sidebar JavaScript polls the JSON endpoint and updates the display live

 The browser reads: